ismailmusasaidu/logistics_delivery_1/CORPORATE_LOGISTICS.md

 ## Usage Notes

 ### Getting Started
-- Any user can register as a corporate client from the login screen
-- After logging in, click "Register as Corporate Client" button
+1. **Sign up** for a regular account with email and password
+2. **Log in** and go to your Profile tab
+3. Click **"Register as Corporate Client"** button (visible only to non-corporate users)
-- Complete the 3-step registration wizard
+4. Complete the 3-step registration wizard
-- You become the first admin of your company automatically
+5. You automatically become the first admin of your company
+6. Start inviting staff and creating deliveries immediately

+The corporate registration uses your existing login credentials (email/password), so you don't need to create a new account.

 ### Company Management
 - Corporate users are separate from regular customers